“Music making is a never-ceasing process of change and progress.”

 7. Take Smart Risks

-Whether you opt to produce your own concerts, compete, experiment with interdisciplinary collaborations, or whatever, seize chances, because risk-taking and artistic success go hand in hand.
+Whether you opt to produce your own concerts, enter competitions, try new collaborations, or whatever, seize chances, because risk-taking and artistic success go hand in hand.

 “Risk-taking and artistic success go hand in hand.”